 My research interests

-Check out this 2.5 minute video below about my PhD research.
+My research in 2.5 minutes.
+This video is from 2014, so a few years old but still gives you an idea of my research.
 I originally made it for the NSF GK-12 program at the Kellogg Biological Station.
 Filming and editing by Lucas Hamilton.

 Prior research/professional experience

 Wright Lab manager, Duke University, Durham NC.
 Community ecology field and lab research with Dr. Justin Wright.
 Sept 2007 - August 2012.

 Participated in writing articles, presented research at professional meetings, mentored undergraduate student research, managed lab assistants

 Farmhand, Fickle Creek Farm, Efland, NC.
 Part time work at a small, sustainable produce and livestock farm.
 July 2010 - July 2011.